-The user-config LAB x.sediments is set up with the global carbon cycle is 'open' - that is to say, that there is an input of carbon (and alkalinity) to the ocean from weathering, and a loss due to preservation and burial of CaCO3 in deep-sea sediments.
-Depending on the state of ocean chemistry (and biology) and weathering, these two fluxes (input and output) do not have to balance, and hence ocean carbonate chemistry (and in turn, atmospheric pCO_2) can change with time.
-The spin-up may not have the two fluxes (input and output) perfectly balanced and hence before you run any experiments you might want to confirm whether the spin-up provided really is adequately 'spun-up'.
-(Note that a residual drift can be dealt with if it is relatively small and near linear and you have a control experiment, because any experiment you carry out will likely also incorporate (or be biased) by the same residual drift.
-Hence running a control gives you something to directly contrast with your experiment minus the control (e.g., a difference map or simple subtraction of global numbers) will give you the effect of whatever parameters you changed in the experiment and corrected for any drift.
-In previous exercises we were a bit lazy, and difference maps were often created with respect to year 1 of an experiment - strictly, they should have been created relative to the same year of a parallel control experiment, i.e., results at year 100 should have been contrasted with the year 100 results of the control.)
+The user-config LAB_11.EXAMPLE is set up with the global carbon cycle configured as 'open' - that is to say, that there is an input of carbon (and alkalinity) to the ocean from weathering, and a loss due to preservation and burial of $CaCO_3$ in deep-sea sediments.
+Depending on the state of ocean chemistry (and biology) and weathering, these two fluxes (input vs. output) do not have to balance, and hence ocean carbonate chemistry (and in turn, atmospheric pCO_2) can evolve with time.
+The spin-up may not necessarily have the two fluxes perfectly balanced and hence before you run any experiments you might want to confirm whether the spin-up provided really is adequately 'spun-up'1.

+Note that a residual drift can be dealt with if it is relatively small and near linear and you have a control experiment, because any experiment you carry out will likely also incorporate (or be biased) by the same residual drift.
+Running a control gives you something to directly contrast your experiment with and calculating the difference (e.g., a difference map or simple subtraction of global numbers) will give you the effect of whatever parameters you changed in the experiment but corrected for any drift.
+In previous exercises, we were a little lazy, and difference maps were often created with respect to year 1 of an experiment - strictly, they should have been created relative to the same year of a parallel control experiment, i.e., results at year 100 should have been contrasted with the year 100 results of the control.